envoyproxy/data-plane-api/CONTRIBUTING.md

   string foo_field = 3;
   ```

+* Prefer italics for emphasis as backtick emphasis is somewhat jarring in our Sphinx theme.
 * All documentation is expected to use proper English grammar with proper punctuation.
 If you are
   not a fluent English speaker please let us know and we will help out.